vimis22/Boston-Transport-Department/README.md

 - `terraform init`
 - `terraform apply`

+After deploying, scale the namenode statefulset for the HDFS cluster to 1 replica, as not all services have high availability enabled.
+- `kubectl -n bigdata scale statefulsets hdfs-cluster-namenode-default --replicas=1`

 To forward the relevant ports to your local machine, use the `tools/forward-all.py` script:
 - Start by running `uv sync` to install all the dependencies.
 - Then execute `uv run tools/forward-all.py`